 I blinked.
 "Wait, why would they?"

-She looked at me like I'd missed the obvious.
+She looked at me like I'd just failed the simplest math problem.
 "You blew the last guy's head off with a gun.
 What exactly do you think they'll do?
 Block it with prayer?"

-I smirked.
+I smirked, unable to hide my amusement.
 "I only use the gun if they're boring."

-She raised an eyebrow.
+She raised an eyebrow, her expression caught between disbelief and resignation.
 "And you think anyone in this tournament can entertain you?"

-"Maybe that kid who wrecked Zagan," I admitted.
+"Maybe that kid who wrecked Zagan," I admitted, half-shrugging.

 "You really think he's a threat?"